crashoverride777/swifty-ads/README.md

 - tvOS controls

-On tvOS you need to manually handle the download and dismiss button.
-Make sure that when a custom ad is showing you are calling these 2 methods.
+On tvOS you need to manually handle the download and dismiss button when showing a custom ad.
 I use the menu button for dismissal and the select button (press touchpad) for download.

 ```swift
 if SwiftAdsCustom.shared.isShowing {